New Brunswick PNP

 - Make a $75,000 CAD security deposit to the Government of New Brunswick guaranteeing that the investment will be made within two years of obtaining Canadian permanent residence.
 The security deposit is refundable without interest once the investment has been made and the applicant resides in New Brunswick.

-For more information on this program or to find out if you qualify, call us or send FWCanada a message.
+For more information on this program or to find out if you qualify for the New Brunswick Provincial Nomination Program, contact us or fill out our free assessment form.